Improve Access to Cessation Treatment

 Our Focus

-Washington Breathes believes that the state must increase investment in evidence-based cessation strategies to equitably support all communities.
+Washington Breathes supports increased investment in evidence-based cessation strategies to equitably support all communities.

 These cessation services should be accessible to all who seek treatment, responsive to individual and community needs, effectively promoted, and adequately resourced.
 The most effective cessation services are tailored to the specific needs of the individual and their community.